SquadFM/Squad-Field-Manual/README.md

 - The radio hub can be incapacitated by firepower above a certain caliber or dug down by a holding down right-mouse-click with the Entrenching tool (shovel).
 Satchel charges set by a Combat Engineer and Sapper or the improvised explosive device set by a Sapper are also very effective at lowering the health of the radio hub.
 Deconstructing the radio hub to below 75% will make the Spawn Bunker unspawnable.
 - Once incapacitated the friendly team has 60 seconds to rebuild the radio before it is destroyed.
 The timer can be stopped by building the radio back up to a certain threshold, the radio does not have to be rebuilt fully in the 60 seconds.
 During this time the enemy team cannot destroy the radio and must defend the radio while the timer is running, friendlies are the only players able to destroy the radio while this timer is running.
 - Once destroyed, all tech structures and emplacements placed within a radio hub's build vicinity will be destroyed as well.
 Fortifications such as sandbags and HESCO blocks will remain.
 If an enemy player destroys your radio hub, your team will lose 10 tickets.
-- Only a Squad Leader with a Squad Leader kit can place a radio hub and is accessed through the deployables menu by pressing T. In order to place a radio hub, the Squad Leader requires one other member from the team to be nearby and a logistics vehicle to be within 30-meters.
-In addition, a radio hub cannot be placed within 300-meters from another radio hub.
+- Only a Squad Leader with a Squad Leader kit can place a radio hub and is accessed through the deployables menu by pressing T. In order to place a radio hub, the Squad Leader requires one other member from the team to be nearby and a logistics vehicle to be within 30 meters.
+In addition, a radio hub cannot be placed within 300 meters from another radio hub.
 This radius can be displayed on the map from the drop-down menu.
 Once placed, the radio hub can then be supplied by a logistics vehicle with construction and ammo points.
 These points are seen in the top right corner when a player is within the 150-meter build radius.
 Unlike deployable assets, a radio hub does not need to be constructed with an Entrenching tool.
 - If construction points are available, the Squad Leader can then place deployable assets within the 150-meter build radius, which then need to be constructed by other team members with the Entrenching tool.
 When construction and ammo points are depleted, a logistics vehicle will need to deliver supplies from the main base in order to continue building and resupplying ammunition.

 [Back to top](#squad-field-manual)